C-D-Lewis/node-microservices/README.md

 * [`service-dashboard`](apps/service-dashboard) - React application that shows
   the status of all local apps running through `conduit`, and provides a GUI for their APIs.
 For example, setting colors for `visuals`.
-* [`lighting-dashboard`](apps/service-dashboard) - React application showing an
-  easy to use card of colors and shortcuts for `visuals` APIS, such as Spotify mode.

 ## Common Modules